gvwilson/btt/src/learners/index.md

 ### Confidence

-The Dunning-Kruger Effect [Kruger1999] is supposedly a cognitive bias whereby people over-estimate their understanding of something because they don't yet know enough to realize how much they don't know.
+The Dunning-Kruger Effect [%b Kruger1999 %] is supposedly a cognitive bias whereby people over-estimate their understanding of something because they don't yet know enough to realize how much they don't know.
 The original finding was probably a mirage due to poor statistics